Crafting a Winning Social Media Marketing Plan for Your Travel Agency

 Facebook: Build community.
 Create a business page for updates and live videos.
 Consider a Facebook Group for customers to connect and inspire each other.

-Pinterest: Fuel the travel planning process.
+Pinterest: A mood board type of social media channel that can fuel the travel inspiration and help the planning process.
 Pin stunning visuals, itineraries, and tips.
 Use keywords strategically to boost discoverability.

 YouTube: Offer in-depth travel guides.
 Create destination videos, customer testimonials, and behind-the-scenes content.
 Optimize for search to maximize visibility.